 After the Confederate victory at the First Battle of Bull Run, Johnston assumed command of the combined armies, which kept the name “Army of the Potomac.”
 Beauregard remained the de facto second in command, in charge of the 1st (and only) Corps.
 On September 25, 1861, Johnston issued General Orders, No. 31 (AOP/CSA) establishing the 2nd Corps of the Army of the Potomac under the command of Major General Gustavus W. Smith.
 Johnston directed that the troops of the 2nd Corps would “consist of the troops of this army not heretofore assigned to the First Corps,” meaning the Army of the Shenandoah.

 On October 22, 1861, Confederate Secretary of War Judah P. Benjamin issued General Orders, No. 15, announcing the establishment of the Department of Northern Virginia commanded by Johnston.
-The new department comprised three districts—the Potomac District, commanded by Beauregard, the Valley District, command by Major General Thomas J. Jackson, and the Aquia District, commanded by Major General Theophilus H. Holmes.
+The new department comprised three districts—the Potomac District, commanded by Beauregard, the Valley District, commanded by Major General Thomas J. Jackson, and the Aquia District, commanded by Major General Theophilus H. Holmes.
 Soon thereafter, Confederate officials began referring to the troops in the new department as the Army of Northern Virginia.
 Correspondence from the engineering bureau, dated February 25, 1862, referred to Johnston’s forces as the Army of Northern Virginia.
 In a letter dated March 5, 1862, Robert E. Lee addressed Johnston as “Commanding, Army of Northern Virginia.”
 By May Johnston began referring to his command as the Army of Northern Virginia.

 Following the Confederate victory at the Firat Battle of Bull Run, Confederate officials added more soldiers to the Army of the Potomac, and Johnston reorganized his force into four wings commanded by Major General D.H.
 Hill (Left Wing), Major General James Longstreet (Center Wing), Major General John B. Magruder (Right Wing), and Major General G.W.
 Smith (Reserve Wing).